 The David Allen Revelation

-David Allen, author of Getting Things Done, puts it this way:
+David Allen, creator of Getting Things Done, puts it simply:

 “Your mind is for having ideas, not holding them.”